Willie McCallum: Life

 He was born in Campbeltown, Kintyre.
 He was mainly taught by his uncles Ronald and Hugh A. McCallum, but also by Ronald McCallum, MBE, Piper to The Duke of Argyll.
 The family is directly related to John MacAlister who won the Prize Pipe at the Falkirk Tryst in 1782.

 As a youngster he heard the top solo pipers in the world through the Kintyre Piping Society, which was revived in the 1970s by his father, also Willie.
 These piping recitals featured the likes of P/M John D Burgess, Donald MacPherson, P/M Donald MacLeod, Iain MacFadyen, Hugh MacCallum, John MacFadyen, John MacDougall, Duncan MacFadyen, Duncan Johnstone, Angus J MacLellan and John Wilson.

 Prior to 2010, he worked as an accountant at the University of Strathclyde.
 He now has his own business and acts as a consultant for McCallum Bagpipes and Bannatyne Pipe Bag Makers, as well as teaching and adjudicating across the world.
-McCallum has taken part in a number of overseas piping schools, and in 2016 was made lead tutor at the National Piping Centre for piping degree program offered by the Royal Conservatoire of Scotland.
+McCallum has taken part in a number of overseas piping schools, and in 2016 was appointed lead tutor at the National Piping Centre for B.Mus.Trad piping degree program offered by the Royal Conservatoire of Scotland.

-He lives in Bearsden with his wife Christine, with who he has a daughter, Hailey and son, Scott.
+He lives in Bearsden with his wife Christine, with whom he has a daughter and a son.